Topiramate: 7 things you should know

 - Reduced ability to sweat and increased body temperature.
 This is more likely to occur in children, especially in hot weather or when used in conjunction with other drugs that also raise body temperature (such as acetazolamide or hyoscine).
 Hypothermia (low body temperature) has also been reported when topiramate is taken in conjunction with valproate.

 - Confusion, difficulty with concentration/attention, forgetfulness, speech or language difficulties, depression or mood problems, flushing, fever, tiredness, fatigue, weight decrease and tingling of the extremities are common side effects.
+May cause hypothermia or hyperammonemia with or without encephalopathy; risk is greater with concomitant valproate use.

 - The risk of kidney stones in people taking topiramate in two to four times higher than the general population.